ibm-cloud-docs/Cloudant/api/overview.md

 	for example:<br/>
 	`alias acurl="curl -s --config <full_path_and_name_of_config_file> "`<br/>
-	Remember to exclude the control file from backups, as it contains the password in clear text.
+	Remember to exclude the control file from backups, since it includes the password in clear text.

-3.	**[Caution: This option is not secure]** For an `https` cURL request, you can supply the username and password as part of the URL:<br/>
+3.	**[Caution: This option isn't secure]** For an `https` curl request, you can supply the username and password as part of the URL:<br/>
 	`... https://$ACCOUNT:$PASSWORD@$ACCOUNT.cloudant.com ...`<br/>
 	However, a plain text copy of your password appears in the terminal log.

-An alternative approach is to use a hashed version of your username and password combination, and supply that data in your cURL command.
+An alternative approach is to use a hashed version of your username and password combination, and supply that data in your curl command.
-The guide on [authorized curl](/docs/services/Cloudant?topic=cloudant-authorized-curl-acurl-#authorized-curl-acurl-) explains how to create a more complex `acurl` command that makes use of this technique, enabling you to enter commands such as:<br/>
+The guide on [authorized curl](/docs/services/Cloudant?topic=cloudant-authorized-curl-acurl-#authorized-curl-acurl-) explains how to create a more complex `acurl` command that uses this technique, which enables you to enter commands such as:<br/>
 `acurl https://$ACCOUNT.cloudant.com`